EM Fencer/Coach Development Day

 EM Development Sessions

-The main training sessions run for 6 hours (12pm – 6pm) and include 2 hours of Strength & Conditioning (S&C) training run by experts from Sport981, and 2 hours of Fencing class lessons (specializing in each weapon), and 2 hours of optional sparring.
+The main training sessions run for 6 hours (12pm – 6pm) and include 2 hours of Strength & Conditioning (S&C) training, and 2 hours of Fencing class lessons (specializing in each weapon), and 2 hours of optional sparring.

-The S&C sessions delivered by fitness specialists from Sports981 have been designed for different levels of ability.
+The S&C sessions have been designed for different levels of ability.
 Programs are available for beginners all the way up to competing adults.

 The emphasis of these sessions will be to teach participants how to train effectively and safely to avoid injury, to monitor their development, and later to enhance peak performance.